the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-The method gives you access to the synthetic React event.
+The method argument gives you access to the synthetic React event.
 The event has the value of the input field in its target object.
 Now you can manipulate the state for the search term:

 {lang=javascript}
 ~~~~~~~~